anky17/DSA-using-C/README.md

-# Data Structures and Algorithms (DSA) in C
+# Data Structures and Algorithms in C

-This repository is dedicated to the study and implementation of various Data Structures and Algorithms (DSA) using the C programming language.
-Each folder within this repository focuses on a specific DSA topic.
+This repository is dedicated to the study and implementation of various Data Structures and Algorithms algorithms using the C programming language.

 ## Topics Covered

+- **Array**: Focuses on various array operations implemented in C.
 - **DMA**: Contains dynamic memory allocation using C functions.
 - **Hashing**: C implementations for various hashing techniques.
 - **List**: Includes implementations of different types of lists in C, such as linked lists.